Nov 21, 2024 - Sale 2687

 Estimate: $ 4,000 - $ 6,000

 (CIVIL WAR--NAVY.)
 Samuel F. Du Pont.
 Pair of letters by the admiral concerning the doomed effort to capture Charleston by sea.
 Autograph Letters Signed as "S F Du Pont" to friend Sarah Gilpin.
 12, 16 pages, 8 x 5 inches, on 7 folding sheets; minimal wear.
 With two later envelopes.
 Aboard the U.S.S.
-Wabash off Port Royal, DSC, 20 January and 20 May 1863
+Wabash off Port Royal, SC, 20 January and 20 May 1863

 Additional Details